October 2025

 Here, I was lucky to catch Greek artist Danae Io’s exhibition Recording Angel, her film and sculptural works tackling the commodification and slippage of Greek identity, whether through the deceptive musings of 19th century Scottish painter James Skene, or government-issued pay phone cards, nationalistically featuring the Acropolis—yet ironically only needed and used by migrant workers.

-Touanta represents two artist-estates, Christos Tzivelos and George Tourkovasilis, under the project name RECORDS in collaboration with Helena Papadopoulos from Radio Athènes, and Andreas Melas of Melas Martinos gallery.
+Maya Tounta represents two artists-estates Christos Tzivelos and George Tourkovasilis in collaboration with RECORDS.
+RECORDS is a project founded and solely run by Melas Martinos and Radio Athènes.
 Tourkovasilis was a photographer and rare documentarian of 80s rock and punk subcultures in Athens.
 He recorded life with a passionate, visual, and poetic sensibility, ignoring social norms — all with great aesthetic and philosophical flair.
 His silver gelatin portrait prints are to die for.

 As the Athen’s art eco-system grapples with its country’s recent politics, economics, migration and history, in response, artist and writer collectives such as The Temporary Academy of Arts (PAT), 3 137, EIGHT / TO OKTΏ, and State of Concept (sadly now only online), have created frameworks for art and politics discussion panels, research projects, and IRL events.
 The artist and activist Georgia Sagri founded ΥΛΗ[matter]HYLE as an online and physical semi-public site for poets, artists, and researchers.
 Enterprise Projects is a digital space created by curator Danai Giannoglou and artist Vasilis Papageorgiou that presents writings and discussions via EP Journal, and organises IRL gatherings under the moniker Softwalls.
 Other alternative spaces include the artist-run Jacqueline gallery, Haus N Athens, Alkinois Project Space, Zoetrope, the new Cypher Gallery, and MISC gallery and publisher.
 These practitioners, along with others they work with, feel like an electrical undercurrent of arts within the city, responding to both local and wider shifts.

-One could perhaps ask whether some of the unpredictable programming, DIY, and impermanent spaces that exist out of necessity evade the hollowing demands of capitalistic commodification of art, and therefore keep alive, burgeoning original art ideas and expression.
+One can’t help but ask, whether some of the unpredictable programming, DIY, and impermanent spaces that exist out of necessity evade the hollowing demands of capitalistic commodification of art, and therefore keep alive, burgeoning original art ideas and expression.

 Melas Martinos outdoor detail.
 Photo by Lorenzo Zandri.
 Courtesy Melas Martinos gallery, Athens

 There are, though, commercial dealers and galleries influencing Athens in positive ways.
-One of the most beautiful spaces to see art is the architecturally transformed Martinos Melas gallery.
+One of the most beautiful spaces to see art is the architecturally transformed Melas Martinos gallery, transformed by Athens based architectural office Local Local.
 Hidden amongst the tourist-cluttered streets of Monastiraki, its top floor opens onto panoramic views of the Rond Agora, two mosques, and the Acropolis.
 Art dealer and curator Andreas Melas shows impeccable sculptural works by American West Coast artists such as Ken Price (who I adore for his weird subversiveness), Ron Nagle, as well as the playful Swiss Nüri Koerfer, whose animals transformed into furniture have the magic of Klara Kristalova’s ceramics without the strange sadness.
 Melas quietly plays a key role in supporting the growth of visual arts in Athens, and represents, via RECORDS exclusively with Helena Papadopoulos, the estates of interdisciplinary artist Bia Davou, and mathematician, art innovator Pantelis Xagoraris.

 Ron Nagle, Rojo Relations, 2024, for exhibition Ode to a Grecian Formula, 2025.
 Photo by Paris Tavitian.
 Courtesy Melas Martinos gallery.